FrancisTR/p5.js-Oral-Presentation/README.md

 ### What are similar / competing frameworks?

-Do research on:

-- Processing
+- Paper.js
 - three.js

 ### Code demonstration of particularly useful features

-- <a href="https://editor.p5js.org/johntran038/sketches/kb-L1C1gM">Sample from Matt L</a>.
+- <a href="https://matt-lao.github.io/p5.js-timer/">Sample from Matt L</a>.
 - <a href="https://editor.p5js.org/johntran038/sketches/kb-L1C1gM">Sample from John T</a>.
-- Sample from Francis T.
+- <a href="https://github.com/FrancisTR/Rhythm-Swipe">Sample from Francis T</a>.
-- Show the Full Power of p5.js

 ## Group Members